PJM Glossary

 Loss-of-Load expectation (LOLE)

-Loss-of-load expectation (LOLE) defines the adequacy of capacity for the entire PJM footprint based on load exceeding available capacity, on average, only once in 10 years.
+Defines the adequacy of capacity for the entire PJM footprint based on load exceeding available capacity, on average, only once in 10 years.

-Lost opportunity cost (LOC)
+Lost Opportunity Cost (LOC)

 M